Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 What Gets Mislabeled as Grimdark (And Why That Matters)

 Mörk Borg is apocalyptic doom metal, not grimdark.
-The world is already ending through a cosmic countdown; there’s no corrupt system to navigate or reform, only terminal collapse.
+The world is already ending through a planetary countdown; there’s no corrupt system to navigate or reform, only terminal collapse.
 Criterion 1 fails: there’s no systemic progress to erode.

 Shadow of the Demon Lord is actually dark fantasy with apocalyptic stakes.
 Criterion 4 fails: players can actually prevent the apocalypse and defeat the sources of corruption through heroism.
 Criterion 2 also fails: virtuous characters suffer no more mechanical erosion than ruthless ones.
 The problem here is it installs a way to be a hero, which is not what grimdark is about.